Regarding insurance companies:

 With the new year underway, we would like to share with you our Financial and Office Policies.
 These policies are designed to enhance our operating efficiency.
 Our providers and staff provide medical services for your children.
 All services provided are billable to your insurance and are subject to your insurance plan provisions.
 It is your responsiblity to understand your insurance policy.
+Our practice has a less than 24 hours cancellation policy and a late arrival policy.
+Cancellations less than 24 hours will be charged a cancellation fee and this may be reported to the patients insurance (some insurer's track health compliance of their members).
+Late arrivals will be rescheduled.

 Information regarding preventive exams